Anka-S/Taste-the-world/README.md

 - The intro text on Japan was taken from
 - The intro text on Ukraine was taken from
 - The intro text on Morocco was taken from
-- The colour gradient used on the cuisine pages' title was taken from
 - The CDN framework used for ready made styling was Bootstrap 5 (https://getbootstrap.com/docs/5.0/getting-started/download/)
 - The fonts that have been imported are from Google fonts (https://fonts.google.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)